Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/plaid.md

 v.
 On the left menu, navigate to “API” under the same “Developers” list and click “Configure” beside the “Allowed redirect URI’s” label.

 vi.
-Copy the callback URL from the authorization page and click “add new URI” and paste it into the text field on the Plaid platform and save the changes.
+Copy the callback URL from the authorization profile and click “add new URI” and paste it into the text field on the Plaid platform and save the changes.

 vii.
-Then on the left menu, go to “Docs” and then proceed to “Quickstart” or click https://plaid.com/docs/quickstart/#introduction.
+Then navigate to https://plaid.com/docs/quickstart/#introduction.
 Follow the detailed Youtube video to set up the quickstart app on your local machine.

 viii.
-Go to the repository - “https://github.com/NikithaPa-Kore/Plaid_Guide_Code” and replace the ‘/quickstart/frontend/src/Components/Link/index.tsx’ file’s content with the one from the repo.
-Also check if the Callback URL on line 44 in the file is set to the one from the Auth Profile.
+Go to the repository - “https://github.com/NikithaPa-Kore/Plaid_Guide_Code” and replace the ‘/quickstart/frontend/src/Components/Link/index.tsx’ file in your Quickstart app with the file’s content from the repo.
+Additionally, ensure that the Callback URL on line 44 in the repo file matches the callback URL from the Auth Profile on the Kore Platform in your Quickstart App.

 ix.
-Go to the repository again and replace the ‘/quickstart/node/index.js’ file’s content with the one from the repo.
+Go to the repository again and replace the ‘/quickstart/node/index.js’ file’s content in your Quickstart App with the one from the repo.

 x.
 Make sure to set your .env file with the appropriate clientId, Secret, env, products, country codes, and app port.